-159 Anecdotal examples of hurricanes affecting the GS (and its upstream portion, the Florida Current) have been discussed above, so here a more quantitative approach is taken by analyzing the 160 HURDAT2 data set of Atlantic hurricanes and tropical storms.
-The data set starts from the middle 1800s 161 162 using ship observations and later satellite and other data (Landsea et al., 2004), but here only data from the satellite era are considered.
-All the 6-hourly records of storms during 1970-2016 that are located 163 inside the region 60°W-85°W and 20°N-40°N (i.e., near the South Atlantic Bight, SAB) were counted 164 165 and summed (Fig. 7).
-This is the region that hurricane winds may be able to influence the GS.
-Instead of counting individual storms, the monthly sum can include multiple counts of the same storm, so that 166 storms that last longer have more weight than short-lived storms.
-The results appear to show that there is 167 168 an increase in the counts of the most intense hurricanes of category 3-5 in this region.
-For example, before 1993 no month had more than 10 counts of category 3-5 hurricanes, but after 1993 there were 11 169 170 such cases (10 monthly counts of 6-hourly data mean that there were at least 60 hours during one month 171 when hurricanes of category 3-5 were located in the region- this could be one storm or multiple storms).
-Further statistical analysis of Atlantic hurricanes as done before (Landsea et al., 2004; Vecchi and 172 Knudson, 2008; Vecchi et al., 2008, and others) is beyond the scope of this study, which will focus on 173 potential influence of the storms on the GS.
-174
+Anecdotal examples of hurricanes affecting the GS (and its upstream portion, the Florida 175 Current) have been discussed above, so here a more quantitative approach is taken by analyzing the 176 177 HURDAT2 data set of Atlantic hurricanes and tropical storms.
+The data set starts from the middle 1800s using ship observations and later satellite-based data (Landsea et al., 2004).
+Here, only the data from the 178 satellite era (1970-2016), which are more reliable, were considered.
+From the 6-hourly records of 179 storms' location and strength, the number of days per year when storms of different categories are found 180 in the region 60°W-85°W and 20°N-40°N were calculated, and the distribution is shown in Fig. 7.
+Many 181 tropical storms and hurricanes that affect the U.S. east coast pass through this region of the subtropical 182 western North Atlantic, and the cyclonic oriented wind there can influence both, the subtropical gyre 183 184 flow and the GS.
+Sensitivity experiments with subtropical regions slightly different than that chosen above (not shown) yield very similar trends.
+Note that instead of counting individual storms, the annual 185 sum can include multiple counts of the same storm, so that storms that last longer have more weight than 186 short-lived storms.
+The results appear to show that since the 1990s there is an increase in the occurrence 187 of hurricanes in this region.
+For example, before 1995 no year had more than 10 days of category 1-2 188 hurricanes, or more than 3 days of category 3-5 hurricanes in this region.
+However, since 1995 there 189 190 were 8 years with more than 10 days of category 1-2 hurricanes, and 12 years with more than 3 days of category 3-5 hurricanes.
+In other words, since 1995, there is over 50% chance that the strongest 191 hurricanes (category 3-5) will be found in this region for at least 3 days (though only few of them will 192 make landfall).
+Further statistical analysis of Atlantic hurricanes as done before (Landsea et al., 2004; 193 194 Vecchi and Knudson, 2008; Vecchi et al., 2008, and others) is beyond the scope of this study, which will focus on potential influence of the storms on the GS.
+195